 STURGEON FISHING STRATEGY

-Finding sturgeon isn’t difficult, but getting them to bite can be.
+Finding rainy river sturgeon isn’t difficult, but getting them to bite can be.
 They are usually found holding in deep, calm waters in relatively large numbers.
 Drive over a sturgeon with sonar and you’ll know it.
 It’s a HUGE mark.

 Although setting up over the deepest part of these holes (where the sturgeon may be the most concentrated) may sound tempting; it’s likely not your best bet.